Embracing the blessing of the Lord

 The Lord turn his face toward you

 The face says it all.
-That is: The one feature that most readily reveals who a person is, can also vividly show the state of their relationship with someone else.
+It’s the one feature that most readily reveals who a person is.
+What’s more, the face can vividly show the state of a person’s relationship with someone else.

 When God is deeply distressed with someone, he does not hide that fact.
 Rather, he shows it – sometimes by getting in our face, sometimes by hiding his.